CheyenneMDavid/Just-Cakes/README.md

 Cakes

 Table for planning "Cakes" database
 Defining type:Wedding, Novelty and Birthday.
 Allergy: GF for Gluten Free.
-V for plantbased.
+V for plant-based.
 Flavours and colors.
 And a list of the cakes themselves, making them searchable by users of the site when such extra functionality added.
 &nbsp;
 Using Normalization to organize the data, so when changes to the data is required, it's more easily managed.
 In doing so, new content for the fields can be created by a site administrator.
 The new content being cake names, descriptions and additional categories if they so wish.